moin786/laravel-peal-socialLogin/README.md

 ```
 <p>
-Openup your socialConfig.php file inside config folder and your call_back_url or redirect_url
+Openup your socialConfig.php file inside config folder and change your call_back_url or redirect_url localhost to production url.

 ```php
 return [